Is there always music? Is it always jazz? What if I just don’t “get” jazz?

 Do I have to leave after the first set?

-Just like other restaurants, we accept reservations at various times, regardless of the set times.
 If you make reservations early in the evening, we may have additional guests with reservations for your table later that night.
-If your meal is complete, let us accommodate you the bar if you aren’t ready to leave yet.
+If your meal is complete and you would like to continue your evening with us, we would be delighted to try and accommodate your party in the bar area for nightcaps.
 Likewise, if you are arriving later in the evening, we might need a few extra minutes to get your table ready for you depending on the guests who were seated before you.
 We appreciate your patience in these instances.
 We always do our best to honor your reservation time and kindly ask that you let us know if you are running late or need to cancel.
-A handful of tables (usually the smaller cocktail tables) are held for walk-ins without reservations.
-The bar seats are always first come, first serve and still offer a great view of the stage.

 Are there tables that are quiet or away from the music if I’m just there for the food and drink?